ahmedsadman/news-scraper/README.md

 ### Prothom Alo Scrapper

+To run the scraper directly: `python ProthomAloScrapper.py outputfilename.csv`

 `ProthomAloScrapper.batch_scrape(total_iterations)` - scrapes data from the corresponding website.
 Here `total_iterations` refers to the no of times 'Load More' button should be clicked.
 Each click adds 6 news to the list.
 Initially there are ten 10 loaded.

 So if `total_iterations=20` then the expected number of news to be scraped is `10 + 20 * 6 = 130`.
 The final number might be less than expected because some articles will be discarded due to not meeting scraping criteria (like video-only type posts).